rarezhang/data_structures_and_algorithms_in_python/README.md

     * potential __space savings__ in memory
 - read more: http://stackoverflow.com/questions/472000/usage-of-slots

+### template method pattern
+P 364
+- describe a generic computation mechanism that can be specialized for a particular application by redefining certain steps

 ### copy
 P 210
 - shallow copy: new list, it references the same elements as in the first list